p4lang/p4c/docs/README.md

 - You may need to install brew for useful utilities:
   `sudo /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-- `sudo brew install autoconf automake libtool boost`
+- `sudo brew install autoconf automake libtool boost bison` (OSX's default version of bison is old, you'll need a newer version)

+- in order to make brew or other locally installed tools accessable, you may need to run `xcode-select --install`

 - You can recompile the C++ garbage-collector from sources from `https://github.com/ivmai/bdwgc.git`